Skip to content

 Key facts

-• 2First dose alone gives rapid protection — even days before travel
+• 4First dose alone is still worth getting even days before departure

 Need the hepatitis a for your trip?